Introduction

 A consistent and engaging strumming pattern can elevate a basic three-chord song into a compelling musical performance.
 It’s often the difference between sounding like a beginner and sounding polished and professional.

-1. Time Signatures
+Time Signatures

-Most popular songs use 4/4 time, meaning four beats per measure.
-Count it as: 1 – 2 – 3 – 4.
-You may also encounter 3/4 (waltz feel) or 6/8 (triplet feel).
+Most songs you’ll encounter are in 4/4 time—this simply means four beats per measure.
+You count: 1 – 2 – 3 – 4.

-2. Downstrokes and Upstrokes
+Downstrokes and Upstrokes

-3. Subdivisions
+Beat Subdivisions

 - Quarter notes: 1 – 2 – 3 – 4